Nicole Vernis

-Nicole Vernis (born January 15, 2001, North Palm Beach, Florida) is an American soccer player who plays as a midfielder for Lazio of Serie A Femminile.
-She is on loan from Lexington SC of the USL Super League.
+Nicole Marie Vernis (born January 15, 2001) is an American professional soccer player who plays as a midfielder for USL Super League club Lexington SC.
+She played college soccer for the Florida Gators and the Georgia Bulldogs.

-Early life and education
+Early life

-Vernis grew up in North Palm Beach where she attended The Benjamin School.
+Vernis grew up in North Palm Beach, where she attended The Benjamin School.
 As a youth player, she also played for FC Florida and the Palm Beach Gardens Predators.
 In high school, she earned All‑Palm Beach County honors and was named the 2019 Sun Sentinel Palm Beach 3A‑1A Player of the Year.

 College career

-Florida Gators

 Vernis began her collegiate career at the University of Florida, where she played in every match in the 2020‑21 and 2021 seasons, tallying 36 appearances and contributing 3 goals offensively.
 In 2022, she transferred to the University of Georgia and red‑shirted that season per transfer regulations.

-Georgia Bulldogs

 During the 2023 season with Georgia, she started 23 matches, ranking first on the team in various offensive categories including shots and assists, and scored in the NCAA Tournament second round.
 In 2024 she was named team captain, tied for team lead in assists, and was honored with Second Team All‑Southeastern Conference (SEC) and United Soccer Coaches (USC) All‑Southeast Region Second Team awards.

-Professional career
+Club career

-Lexington SC

 On January 20, 2025, Vernis signed with Lexington SC of the USL Super League.
 She made her professional debut on February 15, 2025 against Carolina Ascent FC, and in her first half‑season she started 12 matches, scored 2 goals, and played just over 1,000 minutes.

 For her contributions, she was named to the USL Super League Team of the Month for February 2025.

-Her scoring includes a goal in the season finale against DC Power FC.
-The game ended in a 3–3 draw.
+Her scoring includes a goal in the season finale against DC Power FC, which ended in a 3–3 draw.
 In June 2025, it was announced that she would return to Lexington SC for the 2025–26 season.

-Lazio

-On August 13, 2025, Lazio of Serie A Femminile announced the acquisition of Vernis on a temporary (loan) basis from Lexington SC.
+On August 13, 2025, Lazio of Serie A Femminile announced the acquisition of Vernis on loan from Lexington.
+Two months into her loan spell, Vernis was reported by Lazio as having returned to the United States without authorization from the club.
+Vernis' agent separately claimed she had an injury and hadn't received a salary since her arrival in Italy.

-At her introductory press conference for Lazio, Vernis was quoted as saying, "I chose Lazio because they represent a significant club in both Italy and Europe.
-They are a regular Serie A club that plays an entertaining and competitive game.
-I have great faith in the coach and can't wait to begin this new adventure, competing in all three competitions that await us."

-There have been reports of a dispute or “case” emerging: Vernis was reported by the club to have been absent without authorization, and separately her agent claimed she had an injury and salary issues.
+On January 29, 2026, Vernis was officially recalled to Lexington; she had made four appearances across all competitions for Lazio.
+Upon her return, she helped Lexington win the league championship and the Players' Shield, making them the first team to complete the league double.

+On July 31, 2026, Vernis was sent back on loan to fellow league club Fort Lauderdale United for the entire fall season.
+She started all six of Fort Lauderdale's opening set of matches, scoring one goal, before being recalled to Lexington on September 24.